maxio-com/stoplight-platform-api-docs/portal/content/development-tools/chargify-js/gateway-support.md

 The combination of a default gateway for a given payment type and the `type` configuration setting for Chargify.js lead to the following possibilities:

-* a payment profile will be saved in the default gateway for credit cards if the Chargify.js `type` is set to  `'card'`.
+* A payment profile will be saved in the default gateway for credit cards if the Chargify.js `type` is set to  `'card'`.
-* a payment profile will be stored in Braintree is the `type` is `'card`' and the `gatewayHandle` is Braintree, even if the default for credit cards is Authorize.Net.
+* A payment profile will be stored in Braintree is the `type` is `'card`' and the `gatewayHandle` is Braintree, even if the default for credit cards is Authorize.Net.
-* a payment profile will be saved in the default gateway for ACH if the `type` is set to `'bank'` and `gatewayHandle` is not specified.
+* A payment profile will be saved in the default gateway for ACH if the `type` is set to `'bank'` and `gatewayHandle` is not specified.
 If the default gateway is Stripe, the payment profile will be stored there.
-* a payment profile will be saved in the default gateway for Direct Debit if the `type` is set to `'direct_debit'`.
+* A payment profile will be saved in the default gateway for Direct Debit if the `type` is set to `'direct_debit'`.